mjpritchard/my-1.9.0-site/content/docs/getting-started/how-to-login.md

 ---

 The instructions below cover the process of logging in using a terminal client only.
-For a graphical linux desktop, please see alternative instructions using [NoMachine NX]({{% ref "graphical-linux-desktop-access-using-nx" %}}).
+For a graphical Linux desktop, please see alternative instructions using [NoMachine NX]({{% ref "graphical-linux-desktop-access-using-nx" %}}).

 ## Preparing your credentials: loading your SSH private key